Wimple: In literature

 The King James Version of the Bible explicitly lists wimples in Isaiah 3:22 as one of a list of female fineries; however, the Hebrew word "miṭpaḥoth" (מִטְפָּחוֹת) means "kerchief".

+Marvel’s The Scarlet Witch was originally conceived by artist Jack Kirby as wearing a peaked red wimple.
+In the decades since, it has been reduced in size and evolved into more of a tiara.